Skip to Content

 • Socially distinct within the society in question.

-Recognized "social groups" include gays and lesbians, families, women facing domestic violence or inability to practice fundamental rights, women facing female genital mutilation (FGM), clans, tribes, and others.
+Recognized "social groups" include gays and lesbians, families, women facing domestic violence or an inability to practice fundamental rights, women facing female genital mutilation (FGM), clans, tribes, and others.

 • Affirmative asylum